 Street outreach services

-Our street outreach services work with the vulnerable people who are sleeping rough on our streets, many of whom have additional needs including mental health problems and drug or alcohol dependencies.
+Our street outreach services work with vulnerable people who sleep rough on our streets, many of whom have additional needs including mental health problems and drug or alcohol dependencies.
 We work to understand the complex reasons why someone might be sleeping rough, and provide support tailored to their needs, whether that’s getting them back in touch with their family, or helping them address traumatic experiences from their past.

 Support we can offer:

-- Access to expert medical support, including counselling and mental health services
+- Access to expert medical support, including counselling and mental health services.

-- Support for vulnerable women and men to exit street-based sex working
+- Support for vulnerable women and men to exit street-based sex working.

-- Education, employment and financial advice
+- Education, employment and financial advice.

 Domestic abuse services